-- out of heat for an extended length of time

-- out of cold for an extended period of time

-- out of water or extremely humid locations

-- Dry!
-If liquid does find its way on your device do not dry it with with an external heat source, hair dryer.
+- Keep the iPad out of heat for an extended length of time - Keep the iPad out of cold for an extended period of time - Keep it out of water or extremely humid locations - Do not dry it with an external heat source, hair dryer.

 It should also go without saying that part of caring for your iPad is to make sure you do not insert anything into the port connections other than the intended peripherals.
-Jamming things into the port connectors or headphone socket could render it unusable (and void the warranty).
+Jamming things into the port connectors could render it unusable (and void the warranty).